 Just in case there was anyone left in the building questioning his brilliance, Ashcroft brought the Albert Hall show to a close with his stadium-sized anthem – ‘A bittersweet symphony’.
 It was a pleasure and a ‘bucket list’ moment photographing Richard Ashcroft the ‘Natural Rebel’ and I defiantly felt like a *Lucky Man!

-What is fascinating is that Richard Ashcroft talked in a recent Radio X interview about going to watch the Stone Roses in Warrington when he was a teenager and how the night provided inspiration for him to follow his own dreams.
+What is fascinating is that Richard Ashcroft talked in a recent Radio X interview on YouTube about going to watch the Stone Roses in Warrington when he was a teenager and how the night provided inspiration for him to follow his own dreams.

 Ashcroft in the interview states that he understands how a concert can change someone’s life and how the power of music can influence and change the course of an individuals destiny.